 6. Don’t Compare Yourself With Others

-Look at your own progress; in your yoga class, life will always be more flexible, strong and beautiful people.
+Concentrate on your own improvement.
 Yoga can be trendy, but it is not a spectator sport or competition.
 Appreciate the subtle progression of your own practice; its best part is on the inside, in the medical awareness and unity of its own body, mind, and soul.

 A sticky mat is an essential tool for some pose.
 Initially, there are equilibrium problems, and a sticky mat is proven and helps to prevent problems like sprain and spasm in the muscles.